ratulb/mojo_programming/docs/index.md

 🟢 [Check device core](cores.md) ➔ Check physical and logical cores of the device

 🟢 [SIMD Select](simd_select.md) ➔ Select based on a SIMD (Single Instruction, Multiple Data) mask

+🟢 [Last word length](last_word_length.md) ➔ Return the length of the last word in a given space-separated string